-The DFL-700 provides three 10/100M Ethernet network interface ports, which are (1) Internal/LAN, (1) External/WAN, and (1) DMZ port.
+The DFL-1100 provides four 10/100MB Ethernet network interface ports, which are (1) Internal/LAN, (1) External/WAN, (1) DMZ port and (1) port that can be configured as High Availability Sync port or as ETH4 port.
 It also provides easily operated software WebUI that allows users to set system parameters or monitor network activities using a web browser.